paretoman/votekit/tutorial/voteCasters.md

   * scoreFractionAverageByCan: average fractional score for each candidate.

 * ranking
-  * bordaScores: The borda scores for each candidate for one vote.
-  * bordaFractions: Fractional borda scores, between 0 and 1.
   * bordaScoreSumByCan: sum of borda scores for a candidate.
   * bordaFractionSumByCan: The sum of fractional borda scores for a candidate. (not used)
   * bordaFractionAverageByCan: The average fractional borda score for a candidate.